Friday, April 7, 2023 at 7:46 PM

 NNPCL Managing Director, Mallam Mele Kyari, speaking in Abuja on Thursday, said the company’s gas pipeline project, which will link Nigeria to Morocco, is already in Phase II of the study. detailed design, and is subject to environmental impact assessment and right-of-way surveys.

-According to Kyari, the NNPCL is tapping into Nigeria’s huge natural gas reserves, which stand at over 200 billion cubic feet and could reach 600 billion cubic feet, given that it is expected to higher investments due to the recent resolution of production sharing contract disputes with partners.
+According to Kyari, the NNPCL is tapping into Nigeria’s huge natural gas reserves, which stand at over 200 billion cubic feet and might reach 600 billion cubic feet, given that it is expected to higher investments due to the recent resolution of production sharing contract disputes with partners.

 He added that Nigeria’s gas infrastructure network has the capacity to transport around 6.9 billion standard cubic feet of gas to support power generation.